-Creepy crawlies, ghouls and ghosts are making their way around the West Midlands this Autumn.
-Halloween and half term combine to bring you a plethora of family days out in the region.
+It seems that even the creepy crawlies, ghouls and ghosts are feeling the effects of Covid-19 in the West Midlands this Autumn.
+Halloween and half term events are looking a little different this year but there are still lots of family days out in the region.
 Many events are suitable for children of all ages but there are a few aimed at adults too.
+As there are so few events announced at this point, I have included some locations that are open for pre-booked visitors where specific half term or Halloween events have not been announced.
 For more things to do in the area, from family or dog friendly attractions to ideas for a rainy day, head to my comprehensive days out guide.

 Things to do in Herefordshire October half term and Halloween